ucb-sejits/ctree-tutorial/3-specializers.rst

 Some modifications will also have to be made to the ``LazySpecializedFunction``.
-Our old ``args_to_subconfig`` from the Fibonacci Specializer assumed a simple argument, like int ou float.
+Our old ``args_to_subconfig`` from the Fibonacci Specializer assumed a simple argument, like int or float.
 Now our argument is an array.
 This is how the ``args_to_subconfig`` method from the class inherited from ``LazySpecializedFunction`` should look like.